lionandjelka/QhX1/docs/_sources/quick_start.rst.txt

    from QhX.algorithms.wavelets.wwtz import *
    process1_results = process1_new(data_manager, '1384142', ntau=80, ngrid=800, provided_minfq=2000, provided_maxfq=10, include_errors=True)

+During the execution of the above function, you will see verbose output assessing the significance of periods based on the Johnson et al. approach.
+For more details, refer to the `Theoretical Background` section and the subsection on `Detection and Calculation`.
 The output dictionary `process1_results` contains:

 .. code-block:: text